testifysec/witness-examples/README.md

 View the attestation
 `cat test-attestation.json | jq -r .payload | base64 -d | jq .`

 Now let's verify the output file `hello.txt` meets our policy.
-Notice we use the corresponsing public key to validate our policy is trusted.
+Notice we use the corresponding public key to validate our policy is trusted.
 `witness verify -k policypublic.pem -p policy.signed.json -a build-attestation.json -f hello.txt`

 The output should look something like: